adimalla/MQTT-3.1-C/README.md

 ![Last Commit:date](https://img.shields.io/github/last-commit/adimalla/MQTT-3.1-C?label=Last%20Commit&style=plastic)

 ## Description
 The Goal of the project is to create an MQTT client API, portable in both POSIX and non POSIX embedded system enviornments.
-The APIs are minimal, easy to understand and independent of posix sockets and other socket based or networking APIs and are implemented in C for ease of portablity in resource constrained embedded devices.
+The APIs are minimal, easy to understand and independent of posix sockets and other socket based or networking APIs and are implemented in C for ease of portablity in resource constrained embedded devices.</br>
 **Supports only upto 255 bytes message length**

 ## Features